 Although the revenue per customer for media content customers is higher than that of online shopping customers, we estimate that Akamai had close to 2,560 online shopping customers by the end of 2014, which is about double as many as for its media content delivery business.
 Moreover, the margins for this business are higher than media due to the comparatively low bandwidth requirements for online shopping as compared to watching videos et al.

 Value-added services such as transaction security is an important part of delivering content for online shopping sites.
-Akamai provides transaction security for commerce sites, such as Best Buy, eBay and Travelocity.com.
+Akamai provides transaction security for commerce sites, such as Best Buy, Microsoft and Travelocity.com.
 These services help Akamai retain customers in the commerce and financial services space.

 High Growth & High Revenue for Media Content

 The delivery of media content, such as images and video, is a huge growth area for Akamai and other content delivery networks.
 Akamai helps customers like ESPN, Apple and Yahoo! deliver data-intensive media content faster to internet users.
 The worldwide demand for Internet media is expected to increase significantly due to rising broadband penetration and growing prevalence of HD video, such as Youtube, Netflix and Hulu.